 Learning a foreign language facilitates the most intimate access one can get to the culture and society of another language community.
 The process of learning a foreign language always involves intercultural levels of engagement between the languages and cultures concerned.
 This process is also a long and arduous one which involves an enormous variety of factors.
 These factors are located on individual, socio-cultural and linguistic planes.
 They engage in a complex interplay between any elements of these more general planes and the concrete learning process of the learner.

-The series Intercultural Studies and Foreign Language Learning provides a forum for publishing research in this area.
+Intercultural Studies and Foreign Language Learning provides a forum for publishing research in this area.
 It publishes monographs, edited collections and volumes of primary material on any aspect of intercultural research.
 The series is not limited to the field of applied linguistics but also includes relevant research from linguistic anthropology, language learning pedagogy, translation studies and language philosophy.